 Quite often, youth who are “aging out” are promised a safe home where they can have a family or learn to become independent.
 But are we making promises to youth that we cannot keep given these stark statistics?

-Practical Ways to Help Youth Transition to Independence
+Practical Ways to Help Youth Aging Out of Foster Care

 One of our youth entered our YIL program in March of 2021 and in February of 2022 moved from a group living house into her own on-campus studio apartment.
 Our youth are able to move at their own pace, while still receiving case management and clinical services.
 They also learn, over time, the responsibilities of paying bills on time and maintaining an apartment.

 In very simple and practical ways, we can all help youth in foster care transition into adulthood safely.
 Thus improving their chances of achieving long-term success.
 Think about the things we all needed at that age.
 Each of us can teach and model fundamental skills

 .
 Things like effective interpersonal communication, conflict resolution, responsible banking, applying for a job, workplace etiquette, establishing credit, and leasing an apartment.
 Just to name a few.

 Life Skills Reimagined

 In February of 2022, Crossnore launched the Life Skills Reimagined curriculum for all youth 14 and older.
 Life Skills Reimagined (LSR) is an innovative, online life skills curriculum designed specifically for learners with emotional trauma.

 LSR is self-paced, evidence-informed for all learning types with a holistic approach.

 Our youth move through the curriculum with guidance from their Residential Advisors.
 They also receive in-person processing and role playing.
 There are currently 40 students enrolled in the program and working through the content.
 We anticipate some students completing the program by the end of the summer.
 The LSR program has been incorporated in our agency’s Student Work Program.
 It will help students prepare for current and future employment.